best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Machine readability - differences in best practice for symbols, footnotes and codes
 If you are making a spreadsheet solely for machines to read you can use symbols but you must provide information on what those symbols mean via the metadata.
 More information on how to best supply metadata for machine readability can be found in the [Metadata worksheets](#metadata-worksheets) section.

-In terms of presenting symbols and footnote markers it is best practice for machine readability to put the symbols or footnote markers in separate (very narrow) columns, next to the data.
-This approach does not fail any accessibility guidelines in itself, but you would need to give that column a heading and you might also need to mark up all the empty cells (we are still researching what needs to be done to make empty cells accessible).
-This could make a table very wide which is not great for readability.

 ## Structure
 Properly structuring your content is important to meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).